 November 21, 2018

-For people living with diabetes — be it type 1 or type 2 — insulin is quite literally their life line.
+For people living with diabetes — be it type 1 or type 2 — insulin is quite literally their lifeline.
 But a new study suggests that a staggering 40 million people with diabetes will be left without insulin by 2030.

-According to the study, which was published in Lancet Diabetes and Endocrinology, 79 million adults with type 2 diabetes are expected to need insulin to manage their condition by 2030.
+According to the modeling study, published in Lancet Diabetes and Endocrinology, 79 million adults with type 2 diabetes are expected to need insulin to manage their condition by 2030.
 The study warns that if current levels of access to insulin remain, only half of them will be able to get an adequate supply.

 Needless to say, that would be a big issue.